data2health/rdp-portal/RPPR.md

 - **Data-portal Integration**
     - Harvest distributed dataset metadata and trigger the metadata-indexing at specific data-portals like [MenRva](https://github.com/data2health/menRva).

+# Deliverables

+A collaborative guidebook, an interactive web portal, and an metadata-authoring web portal

 # Timeline (monthly)
 - 7/1/19 Identify and define initial set of metadata schemas to be supported
 - 8/1/19 **Metadata widgets** Initial metadata-authoring form and metadata-hosting ready